-- I enjoyed reading materials for both concepts, but hearing a real person's voice as part of Concept Two added a personal element that made learning more enjoyable.
-(Read/write learner) - Hearing the information spoken and maybe put into different words than the text book helps me to get a fuller understanding.
-(Kinaesthetic learner) - I think hearing the information helps my recall.
+I enjoyed reading materials for both concepts, but hearing a real person's voice as part of Concept Two added a personal element that made learning more enjoyable.
+(Read/write learner)

+Hearing the information spoken and maybe put into different words than the text book helps me to get a fuller understanding.
+(Kinaesthetic learner)

+I think hearing the information helps my recall.
 The diagrams I can "picture" in my mind when recalling information.
 (Kinaesthetic learner)

-The second theme arising from the thematic analyses and this is also related to Research Question 3, concerned the place of reading in online learning environments.
-The fifty-nine (59) comments about the reading materials provided (electronic and hardcopy) fell into three main categories; the lack of interest in using reading materials, or the boring nature of the reading (40); the perceived sufficiency of the written materials provided (17); and two requests for less reading.
+The second theme arising from the thematic analyses concerned the place of reading in online learning environments.
+The fifty nine (59) comments about the reading materials (electronic and hardcopy) provided fell into three main categories; the lack of interest in using reading materials or the boring nature of the reading (40); the perceived sufficiency of the written materials provided (17); and two requests for less reading.
 In relation to the lack of interest in using reading materials or the boring nature of the reading, some students commented:

-- Even though I always do my textbook readings I find them long and boring and I get distracted easily when reading them.
-(Read/Write learner) - I lose my concentration when I'm simply reading, especially if it's new information.
+Even though I always do my textbook readings I find them long and boring and I get distracted easily when reading them.
+(Read/Write learner)

+I lose my concentration when I'm simply reading, especially if it's new information.
 It's more interesting to hear someone speaking about something, as it's more personal.
+(Kinaesthetic learner)

-(Kinaesthetic learner) - Simply reading a text book doesn't engage me and I tend to become disinterested and start skimming through the text, identifying only what I believe I may be assessed on and not take in a lot of what is in the text.
-(Kinaesthetic learner) - I found the text book reading the least helpful because I found it to be less fun and sort of boring.
+Simply reading a text book doesn't engage me and I tend to become disinterested and start skimming through the text, identifying only what I believe I may be assessed on and not take in a lot of what is in the text.
+(Kinaesthetic learner)

+I found the text book reading the least helpful because I found it to be less fun and sort of boring.
 It was overwhelming with all of the text and I found that I couldn't understand it as well as I could with the interactive diagram.
 (Multimodal learner)

 These comments should not be judged in isolation, rather they should be considered in conjunction with the finding concerning the usefulness of providing a combination of resources.
-The following two comments illustrate this connection:
+To illustrate this connection:

-- It was much more interesting to listen and interact, as I find that when I'm just reading I have to read over and over again for the concept to sink in.
+It was much more interesting to listen and interact, as I find that when I'm just reading I have to read over and over again for the concept to sink in.
 It is helpful to have things explained several times and in several different ways.
 It was helpful to listen at the same time as reading, as extra information was added on in the sound.
+(Kinaesthetic learner)

-(Kinaesthetic learner) - Having an aural aid [for Concept 2] made the concept more enjoyable, compared to Concept 1 where just reading it on my own was less enjoyable.
+Having an aural aid [for Concept 2] made the concept more enjoyable, compared to Concept 1 where just reading it on my own was less enjoyable.
 (Multimodal learner)

-The third research question sought to investigate whether multiple representations of content lead to cognitive overload, thus reducing learning outcomes and whether this varied across learning styles and modal preferences.
-The experimental data did not indicate that the multiple representations of the content led to cognitive overload, thus there was no reduction in learning outcomes and no differences were found across the six conditions for either concept.
-However, the thematic analysis revealed comments concerning the perceived potential for cognitive overload and the perceived 'right amount' of materials to be provided.
+Research Question 3: The third research question sought to investigate whether multiple representations of content lead to cognitive overload, thus reducing learning outcomes and whether this varies across learning styles and modal preferences.
+The experimental data did not indicate that multiple representations of content led to cognitive overload, thus reducing learning outcomes.
+No differences were found across the six conditions for either concept.
+However, the thematic analysis revealed comments concerning the perceived potential for cognitive overload and the perceived right amount of materials to be provided.
 Some students commented on being given too much choice (15 comments) with statements such as: